hantsy/quarkus-sandbox/docs/graphql.md

 # Building GraphQL APIs with Quarkus

-As an alternative of REST  to building Web APIs, [GraphQL](https://graphql.org/) is becoming more and more popular in these days.
+[GraphQL](https://graphql.org/) is used as an alternative of REST to build Web APIs and becomes more and more popular in these days.

 ## What is GraphQL?

 The initial GraphQL protocol is created by Facebook, and now it is maintained by the GraphQL Foundation.

-In the GraphQL website,  it describes GraphQL as the following .
+In the official GraphQL website, GraphQL was described as:

 >GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
 GraphQL provides a complete and understandable description of the data in your API, gives clients the power to ask for exactly what they need and nothing more, makes it easier to evolve APIs over time, and enables powerful developer tools.

-Go to the GraphQL [Code](https://graphql.org/code) page, you will find the current GraphQL tools and libraries implemented in different languages.
+Go to the GraphQL [Code](https://graphql.org/code) page, it lists the current GraphQL tools and libraries implemented in different languages.

-In the latest Quarkus, it updated the GraphQL implementation (via SmallRye GraphQL) to replace the original Vertx implementation.
+In the latest Quarkus, it provides another MicroProfile GraphQL implementation (via SmallRye GraphQL) to replace the original Vertx implementation.

-Next let's create a Quarkus project and experience the built-in GraphQL feature.
+In this post, we will create a Quarkus project and experience this built-in GraphQL feature.

 ## Generating Project Skeleton

 Go to [Quarkus Code](https://code.quarkus.io) page, add *SmallRye GraphQL* into the project dependencies, then hit the  *Generate your application* to generate the project skeleton.
-Then download and extract the files, and import them into your IDE.
+Download the generated archive and extract the files in your disc, and import the project into your IDE.

 For the existing Quarkus project,  open a terminal and switch to the project root folder, and run the following command to add *SmallRye GraphQL* extension.